ulsidae/cori_tts/README.md

 ## ⚙️ 3.
 Limitations of Piper TTS and improvements made

-While Piper TTS is powerful, it is clearly designed for developers.
+While Piper TTS is powerful, its primary interface is aimed at developers.

 It works well via Python or CLI usage, but from a non-technical perspective:

-- There is no intuitive UI
+- Using Piper typically requires familiarity with the command line or Python.
 - Model switching is not user-friendly
 - Quick testing requires setup knowledge